telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

 ---

 # Getting Started with RadPropertyGrid
-<<Comment: A heading just called Getting Started is not very SEO friendly.
-I changed this to be a phrase someone is more likely to type into a search engine.>>

 This tutorial will walk your through the creation of a sample application that contains RadPropertyGrid and will show you how to: